mbostock/ndjson-cli/README.md

 Reduces the newline-delimited JSON stream on stdin according to the specified *expression*.
 For each JSON object in the input stream, evaluates the *expression* for the given JSON object *d* at the given zero-based index *i* in the stream and the previous value *p*, which is initialized to *initial*.
 If *initial* is not specified, the first time the *expression* is evaluated *p* will be equal to the first object in the stream (*i* = 0) and *d* will be equal to the second (*i* = 1).
 Outputs the last result when the stream ends.
 This program is much like [*array*.reduce](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce).

-For example, to count the number of objects in a stream of GeoJSON features from [shp2json](https://github.com/mbostock/shapefile/blob/master/README.md#shp2json) (like `wc -l`):
+For example, to count the number of objects in a stream of GeoJSON features from [shp2json](https://github.com/mbostock/shapefile/blob/master/README.md#shp2json), like `wc -l`:

 ```
 shp2json -n example.shp | ndjson-reduce 'p + 1' '0'